jclark/microxml-er/recovery.md

 Maybe handle HTML-style boolean attributes.

-Should there be a CharRef abstract token so that whitespace stripping can take into account whether a character came from a reference or not.
+Should there be a CharRef abstract token so that whitespace stripping can take into account whether a character came from a reference or not?

 Allow use of HTML5 character names.